rayinla/rayinla.github.io/_posts/2018-5-19-javascript-variables.md

 function test(){
   var number = 3;
 }
-console.log(number);
+console.log(number); // number is not defined
 ```
+>Pro tip: Being able to read and understand errors is crucial to being able to debug your JavaScript applications.
+In our case, a <b>ReferenceError</b> occurs when we try to use a variable that hasn't been declared.
+If we try to use a variable that is out of scope, we also get a ReferenceError.

 We will get into functions another time, but all you need to know for now is that functions create their own scope.
 They're like highly secured mansions.
 That's all fine and dandy that functions are so secure, but how do I secure an if/else statement?

-There is a new way to declare variables as of Es6.
+There is a new way to declare variables as of es6.
 Every so often Ecma International comes up with new ways for us to code in JavaScript.
-What they've come up with to solve this issue is the let keyword.
+What they've come up with to solve this issue is the `let` keyword.

 Let's use it!